segmentio/segment-docs/src/api/public-api/index.md

 Typically, tokens are exposed when developers commit them to a public git repository.
 This can happen when developers use a token in a local development environment and forget to remove it before committing their code.

 #### Why are exposed tokens automatically revoked?
-By automatically revoking the exposed token, we help keep your workspace secure and prevent potential abuse of the token.
+By automatically revoking the exposed token, Segment helps keep your workspace secure and prevents potential abuse of the token.

 #### How do I enable this feature?
 This feature is automatically enabled for all workspaces on Team or Business tier plans.